jawaid101/DATA607-FINALPROJECT/data/processed/README.md

-Processed data is stored in hierartical folders: YEAR - MONTH.
+Processed data is stored in hierarchical folders: YEAR - MONTH.
 This structure is selected to make it easy to load data in Spark.
 It's trivial to load all data or by year or month or day.